Do you use WeChat for Chinese speaking practice?

 Chinese messaging apps such as QQ and WeChat (微信 / Wēixìn) have long been favored by Mandarin learners as a great way to practice reading and writing.
 Instant messaging allows learners to recognize and use characters (汉字 / hànzì ) in the context of a real conversation.
+Should my child learn handwriting Mandarin Chinese characters?
+This blog reveals you the answer.

 However, WeChat’s 1 billion+ users are increasingly choosing to use its voice message function, dropping the relatively laborious practice of texting.
 Just push the record button and off you go – no need to fumble around finding the right character on your screen.
 And since the streets of Chinese cities are usually bustling and loud anyway, there’s no awkwardness in recording and listening to voice messages in public.